How contactless payment works and its benefits to businesses

 • Smartwatches

 And businesses are offering more contactless options to meet customer demand.
-According to the 2023 State of Canadian Payments by Chase Payment Solutions, 51% of the business owners and upper managers surveyed accepted mobile wallet payments, 38% accepted contactless credit cards, 23% accepted peer-to-peer payments, 23% accepted buy now, pay later payments, and 21% accepted cryptocurrency.
+According to the 2025 State of Canadian Payments white paper by Chase Payment SolutionsSM, 53% of the business owners and upper managers surveyed accepted mobile wallet payments, 50% accepted contactless credit cards, 16% accepted peer-to-peer payments, 16% accepted buy now, pay later payments, and 8% accepted cryptocurrency.

 Once you understand the inner workings of contactless payment methods, they become even more appealing.

-Payment devices enabled with an NFC reader process contactless payments by detecting the presence of an NFC-enabled device and then safely access the payment information on it to process the transaction.
+Payment devices enabled with an NFC reader process contactless payments by detecting the presence of an NFC-enabled device and then safely accessing the payment information on it to process the transaction.

 One of these safety measures is a tap limit.
-Many cards will put a limit on the dollar amount that a quick tap payment can approve.
-If a payment exceeds that amount, the cardholder will have to verify their identity with a PIN number.
+Many card companies put a limit on the dollar amount a quick tap payment can approve.
+If a payment exceeds that amount, the cardholder must verify their identity with a PIN.

 Wondering if your business has these capabilities already?
-You may have to take a look at your payment devices.
-Some older devices may need an NFC reader to be added, but many newer devices come with readers already integrated into the system.
+Take a look at your payment devices.
+Some older devices may require the addition of a separate NFC reader, but many newer devices come with readers already integrated into the system.

-• 23% accepted buy now, pay later payments
+• 16% offered buy now, pay later payments

 Source: